Table of Contents

 Namely New, Finished, Failed, and Skipped.

-There are two other statuses you should know, which are Processing and Retry.
+There are other statuses you should know, which are Processing, Retry and Waiting.
 Please find the explanation of the statuses below.

 Filtering Out The List of Tasks